react-component/overflow/README.md

 ## License

-@rc-component/overflowis released under the MIT license.
+@rc-component/overflow is released under the MIT license.